 The duo of Martin Scorsese and Robert De Niro is one of the, if not the, most successful collaborations in cinema.
 Over the years, they have dabbled in various stories and their intriguing central characters to deliver some of the best films of all time.
 One of those is ‘Cape Fear’.

 It stars De Niro as Max Cady, a convicted rapist who harbors a grudge against Sam Bowden, the lawyer who had sabotaged his trial and led to his conviction.
 After spending forty years in prison, he comes out to exact vengeance on Bowden by terrorizing him and his family.
 De Niro gives a compelling performance as Cady, which makes you scared of him, but not without letting you in on the distorted morality of his character.
 Did the actor create all of it by himself, or did he have a real-life inspiration?
-Is ‘Cape Fear’ based on real events?
 Here’s the answer.

 Despite its inspiration, Scorsese’s film diverges a great deal from the source material, a lot of which is because of screenwriter Wesley Strick, who didn’t like the “vigilante implications” of the story.
 “I certainly didn’t want to promote the idea that guns ultimately solve problems–you know, ‘There comes a point when a man’s gotta be a man and shoot this guy down’,” he said.

-Strick was approached by the producers of the film to write the screenplay, to which he initially showed a disinclination.
+Strick was approached by the film’s producers to write the screenplay, to which he initially showed a disinclination.
 However, a meeting with Steven Spielberg, who was originally supposed to helm the film, forced him to accept the project.
-Once on it, he decided to give a makeover to the characters, infusing them with more flaws of humanity.
+Once on it, he decided to give the characters a makeover, infusing them with more flaws of humanity.
 For Max Cady’s character, he wanted to create an interesting psychopath “who has a real sense about himself being on a religious quest.”

 In the end, for Scorsese, it was all about “fear, anxiety and edginess.”
 “Tension is so funny.
 When all the doors are closed and a guy has no choices, it’s kind of fun to see all the different options being closed away.
 It’s almost like some sort of wry, moral game that’s being played,” he said.